carstenSpraener/upe/README.md

 UProcess will check the state and add/remove Messages to a UProcessElement.

 #### UProcessAction
-A UProcesAction typically reacts on a Button press from the frontend and will provide the required business logic.
+A UProcessAction typically reacts on a Button press from the frontend and will provide the required business logic.
 It collects data, send them to some backend, receives the answer and maps the result into the process.

-It als calls/jumps other processes.
+It also calls/jumps to other processes.

 ### Frontends